International Journal of Statistics and Applied Mathematics

 Researchers in the fields of Applied Sciences frequently collect measurements on several variables.
 Generally, univariate statistical tools may not be suitable to analyze multivariate data.
 Some advanced multivariate statistical tools which are analogous to univariate statistical tools are essential to analyze multivariate data.
 Multivariate analysis is an inherently difficult subject to understand by applied research workers.
 More mathematics is required to derive multivariate statistical techniques for drawing inferences than in a univariate setting.

 Modern computer software statistical packages such as SPSS version-21, SAS, QSB, RATS, R-software etc., readily provide the numerical results to rather complex multivariate statistical analysis.

 In the present research article, some advanced statistical tools for data analysis of Research Projects have been proposed for the purpose of Research workers in applied sciences.Pages: 437-441 | Views: 408 | Downloads: 13Download Full Article: Click Here

 How to cite this article:

-P Srivyshnavi, SK Nafeez Umar, G Mokesh Rayalu, M Jahnavi, M Venkataramaniah and P Balasiddamuni.
+P Srivyshnavi, SK Nafeez Umar, G Mokesh Rayalu, M Jahnavi, M Venkataramaniah, P Balasiddamuni.
 Some advanced statistical tools for data analysis of research projects.
-International Journal of Statistics and Applied Mathematics.
-2018; 3(1): 437-441.
+Int J Stat Appl Math 2018;3(1):437-441.